-The Parks Department misrepresented the health of the 54 mature trees marked for removal under their Parks Without Borders redesign plan.
+The Parks Department misrepresented the health of the 58 mature trees marked for removal -- a total of 71 trees will be endangered, including an additional 13 due to extreme pruning and adjacent excavation under their Parks Without Borders redesign plan.

 We welcome an influx of money that would preserve, restore and enhance current and historic park features.
 NYC Parks are supposed to be stewards of these publicly owned spaces and residents expect them to implement community input and maintain the character of our neighborhood park.